-The statistical data stored in the unit, such as fault signals which have occurred, various counter readings and measured values, is displayed in statistics in BCSoft.
+The statistical data stored in the unit, such as fault signals which have occurred, various counter readings and measured values, are displayed in statistics in BCSoft.

-The counters and measured values ranges are each split into overall data and customer data.
-The customer data is used for recording information over a specific period.
+The counters and measured values sections are each split into overall data and customer data.
+The customer data are used for recording information over a specific period.